20 Oct 7 Things Not to Do in Guatemala

 5. DON’T ASSUME THERE IS A BANK ON EVERY CORNER (OR IN EVERY TOWN)

-Banks are only in larger towns, and while ATMs are readily accessible, they are old, meaning they don’t read many of the newer bank cards, including ones with a chip, or flat ones.
+Banks are only in cities and larger towns, and while ATMs are readily accessible, they are old, meaning they don’t read many of the newer bank cards, including ones with a chip, or flat ones.
 We ran into this issue, as our ATM card has a chip.
 We weren’t able to withdraw money at all.
 A friend who traveled with us had no problem with his older card.
-Lucky for us, we traveled with cash and were pleasantly surprised by how many medium-sized towns had a Banco Azteca (also called Elektra) which changes dollars, euros, or pesos.
+Lucky for us, we traveled with cash and were pleasantly surprised by how many medium-sized towns had a Banco Azteca (also called Elektra) which exchanges dollars, euros, or pesos.
+Had we not traveled with cash, we might have had a real problem!

 TIP: PESOS ARE HARDER TO CHANGE THAN DOLLARS IF NO BANCO AZTECA IS AVAILABLE.